Feta: History

-In 2013, an agreement was reached with Canada (CETA) in which Canadian feta manufacturers retained their rights to continue producing feta while new entrants to the market would label the product "feta-style/type cheese".
-In other markets such as the United States, Australia, New Zealand and elsewhere, full generic usage of the term "feta" continues.

-Some cheeses from the EU were renamed.
-In 2007, the British cheese Yorkshire Feta was renamed to Fine Fettle Yorkshire.

 Nutrition

-Like many dairy products, feta has significant amounts of calcium and phosphorus; however, feta is higher in water and thus lower in fat and calories than aged cheeses like Parmigiano-Reggiano or Cheddar.
+Feta has significant amounts of calcium and phosphorus; however, feta is higher in water and thus lower in fat and calories than aged cheeses like parmigiano-reggiano or cheddar.
 The cheese may contain beneficial probiotics.

 Feta, as a sheep dairy product, contains up to 1.9% conjugated linoleic acid (CLA), which is about 0.8% of its fat content.

 Feta cheese is very high in salt, at over 400 mg sodium per 100 calories.

 Similar cheeses

 Similar cheeses can be found in other countries, such as: